pipe(7) - phpMan

 O_WRONLY flag.
 See fifo(7) for further details.
 Note: although FIFOs

-have a pathname in the file system, I/O on FIFOs does not involve oper-
+have a pathname in the filesystem, I/O on FIFOs does not involve opera-

 I/O on pipes and FIFOs